Jodi Taylor

 Jodi Taylor is an English author of fantasy-style historical fiction, historical romance and romance novels.

 Biography

-Taylor was born in Bristol.
-She attended raves.
+Jodi Taylor was born in Bristol.
 With her then-husband, Taylor moved to Yorkshire.
 She worked for North Yorkshire County Council for almost 20 years, in positions including library facilities manager.

-Her first book, Just One Damned Thing After Another, was self-published on two download websites.
-That manuscript was subsequently purchased by Accent Press, which published all her subsequent works through December 2018.
+Taylor's first book, Just One Damned Thing After Another, was self-published on two download websites.
+That manuscript was subsequently purchased by Accent Press, which published all her subsequent works, up to December 2018.
 Headline Publishing Group became responsible for publishing her works as of January 2019.